kumulynja/nwc_wallet/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 This package takes care of the [wallet service](https://docs.nwc.dev/bitcoin-lightning-wallets/getting-started) side of the [Nostr Wallet Connect (NWC)](https://docs.nwc.dev/) protocol as described by [NIP-47](https://github.com/nostr-protocol/nips/blob/master/47.md).
-It is a Flutter package that can be integrated in any Lightning wallet app to let users connect their wallet to websites, platforms, apps or any NWC-enabled service.
+It is a Flutter package that can be integrated in any Lightning wallet app to let users connect their wallet to websites, platforms, apps or any NWC-enabled services.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+The package provides the following features without the need to understand anything about Nostr or the NWC protocol:

+- Generate or import a Nostr keypair for the wallet service.
+- Create and remove NWC URI's to connect to websites, platforms, apps or any NWC-enabled services.
+- Listen to a stream of NWC requests for your wallet on a specific relay.
+- Respond to NWC requests after handling them in your wallet.

 ## Limitations

 The package is still in development and should be used with caution.
 Following are some of the current limitations:

 - Only real-time events are supported, the package does not return missed events yet.
-- The package is not yet fully tested or documented.
+- The package is not fully tested or documented.
 - No connection monitoring and reconnect mechanism is implemented yet.
 - No retry mechanisms are currently implemented on failures.
 - No custom exceptions available yet for better error handling.